philadams-zz/philadams.net/content/pages/quotes.md

 -
 > We are what we only pretend to be.
 So we must be careful about what we
 > pretend to be. _Vonnegut_

+-
+> The computer programmer is a creator of universes for which he alone
+> is responsible.
+Universes of virtually unlimited complexity can be
+> created in the form of computer programs. _Joseph Weizenbaum_

+-
+> Do or do not, there is no try. _Yoda_